 The component, myadder8, is instantiated and the module is declared.
-The module declaration and instantiation template are copied from myadder8.veo, and are copied and pasted into the parent design.
+The instantiation template is copied from myadder8.veo, and pasted into the parent design.

 The user-specified instance name of myadder8_1 replaces "YourInstanceName", and dummy signal names are replaced with actual signal names.
 Sections of code beginning with // synopsys translate_off and ending with //synopsys translate_on directives are ignored by the synthesizer and are used for simulation only.